Green Party Announces Sahra Ahmed As Candidate For Christchurch East

 Sahra says “I’m standing as a candidate because I want people to have access to the resources they need to thrive.
 Poverty is not an inevitable outcome of economic growth, but a political choice that can be reversed with the right policies.”

-Sahra lives and workes in the Eastern suburbs of Christchurch and is an experienced and determined advocate for the health and wellbeing of diverse communities in her local community.
+Sahra lived and worked in the Eastern suburbs of Christchurch and is an experienced and determined advocate for the health and wellbeing of diverse communities in her local community.
 She also loves the beautiful and essential local landscape and biodiversity.

 Sahra trained as a nurse in New Zealand and has 25 years of experience in the public and private sector.
 She is the Refugee Health clinical lead at Pegasus Health, supporting former refugees and asylum seekers resettling in Canterbury.
 Maintenance of culture and sense of belonging in multiple communities is important to her and informs her work.